 Wondering where to stay?
 Port Macquarie accommodation caters to every budget, from affordable caravan parks to serviced apartments and good-value hotels.
-With all these places to visit and amenities, it's no wonder this friendly town is one of the top getaways from Sydney.
+With all these places to visit, it's no wonder this friendly town is one of the top getaways from Sydney.

-See why generations of Aussie vacationers have frolicked on these powdery shores with our list of the top things to do in Port Macquarie.
+Find out why generations of Aussie vacationers have frolicked on these powdery shores, with our list of top things to do in Port Macquarie.

 1. Port Macquarie Beaches

-Basking on the flour-soft white sand and playing in the surf at one of Port Macquarie's 17 beautiful beaches are among the top things to do in this friendly town.
-Whether you love to surf the breaks, sunbathe, fish, body surf, or just stroll along the shore, you'll find the perfect stretch of sand and sea.
+Playing in the surf at one of Port Macquarie's beautiful beaches is among the top things to do in this friendly town.
+Whether you love to surf the breaks, cast a fishing line, bodysurf, stroll along the shore, or sunbathe on flour-soft white sand, you'll find the perfect stretch of sand and sea.

 Family-friendly Flynns Beach is one of Port Macquarie's most popular beaches – perfect for picnics, swimming, and sunbathing.

-South-facing Lighthouse Beach is always a favorite -especially in the summer - thanks to its protection from the predominant north-easterly winds.
-Its swells, attract intermediate and advanced surfers, and tourists love the camel safaris along its squeaky-white sands, which seem to stretch on forever.
+South-facing Lighthouse Beach is always a favorite – especially in the summer – thanks to its protection from the predominant north-easterly winds.
+Its swells attract intermediate and advanced surfers, and tourists love the camel safaris along its squeaky-white sands.
 The picturesque Tacking Point Lighthouse presides over the beach.

-Backed by rain forests, pretty Shelly Beach is a great pick for nature lovers, with a tidal lagoon and lush backdrop.
-You can access it along the Coastal Trail.
-And if you're bringing your four-legged friend to the beach, dog-friendly Nobbys Beach is the pick of the bunch.
+Backed by rainforests, pretty Shelly Beach is a great pick for nature lovers, with a tidal lagoon and lush backdrop.
+You can access it along the coastal walking trail.
+Looking for things to do in Port Macquarie with dogs?
+You can take your four-legged friend to Nobbys Beach for an off-leash romp.

-For beach fishing, South Lighthouse beach and the breakwall are top spots, and if you don't mind heading farther afield, Dumbogan and Wash House offer good opportunities to catch your dinner.
-You can even sunbathe au naturel at Miners Beach.
+For beach fishing, South Lighthouse beach and the breakwall are top spots, and if you don't mind heading further afield, Dumbogan and Wash House offer good opportunities to catch your dinner.

-Want to pat a koala or dingo, stroke a baby croc, or hand-feed a kangaroo?
-Head to the fun-filled family-run Billabong Zoo.
-This favorite Port Macquarie attraction puts animal lovers up close to the species they love.
+At the fun-filled family-run Billabong Zoo, you can pat a koala or dingo, stroke a baby croc, or hand-feed a kangaroo.
+If you're an animal lover, this favorite Port Macquarie attraction puts you up close to the species you love.

-Every 30 minutes, you can attend free keeper talks, many with rewarding animal encounters, making your day here educational and exhilaratingly interactive.
+Free keeper talks are usually held every 30 minutes.
+Most include close-up animal encounters, making your day here educational and interactive.
 Feed red pandas and cheetahs, learn about spider monkeys, take a behind-the-scenes tour of the meerkat enclosure, see a saltwater croc launch out of the water, hold a non-venomous snake, and watch the lions interact with their dedicated keeper.
 Reptile shows round out the activities on weekends and during school holidays.

 Wombats, wallaroos, and wallabies add to the impressive collection of 80-plus species here from Australia and around the world.
 After a rewarding day of critter encounters, you can relax at the café, which serves food from around the world.